Integrating Mind, Body, and Art, a Color Woodblock Printmaking Retreat

 at the Rowe Center, Rowe, MA

-Are you Seeking a time apart, a fresh approach to making art that includes an exposure to Buddhist and Taoist thought alongside a hands-on interaction with the mechanics of making woodblock prints using the Japanese hanga method?
+- - Seeking a time apart, a fresh approach to making art that includes an exposure to Buddhist and Taoist thought?

-The concrete goal of the workshop?
+What is the concrete goal of this workshop?

-The subtler goals of the workshop?
+And the subtler goals of the workshop?

 Class schedule:

-Saturday Evening we will gather for song and celebration.
-(You are welcome to bring acoustic instruments, songs or poems to share, and an open curious heart.)
+- Saturday evening, we gather for song and celebration, led by Maureen Burford.
+(Consider bringing acoustic instruments, songs or poems to share, and an open curious heart.)

 The Location: